 Cellular life cannot be sustained and propagated without temporal and spatial organization.
 Even bacteria, once mistakenly perceived as tiny jumbles of molecules, rely on temporal and spatial organization for many essential processes.
-In recent years, we have come to realize that bacteria are polarized, possess a cytoskeleton, order their chromosomes in space, localize proteins, and depend critically on this surprisingly exquisite cellular organization.
-Despite the recent surge of information about bacterial cell biology, our knowledge is still at an early stage and the most fundamental questions remain to be solved, providing unique opportunities to make new and exciting discoveries in this emerging discipline.
+It is now well established that bacteria are polarized, possess a cytoskeleton, order their chromosomes in space, localize proteins, and depend critically on this surprisingly exquisite cellular organization.
+Despite the surge of information about bacterial cell biology in the last decade, our knowledge is still at an early stage and many fundamental questions remain to be solved, providing unique opportunities to make new and exciting discoveries in this emerging discipline.